The Greasy Strangler: Plot

-Brayden later professes his love to Janet.
+Brayden later professes his love to Janet, and they reconcile.
 Ronnie overhears this before going to the car wash to strangle and decapitate Paul.
 The next morning, Brayden calls a detective named Jody and reports that Ronnie may be the Greasy Strangler.
 Jody - who is actually Ronnie in disguise - visits the house the next day, and Brayden and Janet show him a spot of oil left behind on the carpet as evidence that Ronnie is the Greasy Strangler.
 Jody concludes that the oil is meaningless circumstantial evidence, and demands that they end all inquiries about Ronnie having committed the murders.

 That night, Janet declares her mutual love for Brayden, and they decide to get married.
 Ronnie, hiding under the bed, reveals himself, claiming Janet as his lover and evicting Brayden.
 Janet replies that Brayden can live with her.
 Ronnie covers himself in grease, slaps Brayden, and drags Janet out of the house with him.
 Brayden covers himself in grease as well and follows the two to a movie theatre, where Ronnie is strangling Janet.
-Brayden, upon seeing this, opts to strangle her instead.
-Her eyes pop out of her head, which both he and Ronnie consume while watching the movie.
+Brayden, upon seeing this, opts to strangle Janet instead.
+Janet's eyes pop out of her head, which both he and Ronnie consume while watching the movie.

 The next day, Ronnie and Brayden go to a beach.
 Ronnie admits that he cares for Brayden despite his annoyance with him, and they bond over, in hindsight, their disgust with Janet.
 They cover themselves in grease and head to a forest where they murder Ricky Prickles.
 In a surreal turn of events, they then witness themselves being executed by firing squad, watching as confetti and champagne explode from their heads.
 They venture deeper into the forest, still covered in grease, and primally shake wooden spears at the camera.

 Release

-The Greasy Strangler premiered at the 2016 Sundance Film Festival on January 22, 2016.
+The Greasy Strangler premiered at the Sundance Film Festival on January 22, 2016.
 The film was released on October 7, 2016, by FilmRise.